10 Things I Won’t Miss About In-Person Events

 - Attack of the killer cheesecake

 As I previously hinted, I will not miss the calories.
 Over the years, event planners have become experts at maximizing the ROI of every part of an event.
 While the food at conferences has certainly improved over the years, I sometimes get the impression that the average attendee’s waistline is not counted in the standard definition of “ROI”.
-Virtual event attendees may have to order their own food, but at least they can spend their valuable time networking and focusing on the content rather than choosing which line to the buffet will get them to the silver-trays fastest.
+Virtual event attendees may have to order their own food, but at least they can spend their valuable time an intelligent AI assistant is there 24/7 to help. and focusing on the content rather than choosing which line to the buffet will get them to the silver-trays fastest.

 - Seat 7D

 I will not miss the flights from A to B through C with a stop-over in D. There is honestly no justice in the world when a trip home from Los Angeles to Boston involves a plane change in Indianapolis and a stop-over in San Diego.
 Since I started getting actively involved in the virtual events space, I travel half as much and attend twice as many conferences (online of course).

 It is certainly true that my recollections of in-person business events fall into the “good old days” category – a landscape filled with relationships, smiles and wonderfully embarrassing memories.
 But, as I look to the future, the world of technology and online events provides engaging and educational experiences that free me to enjoy the simple pleasures of my friends, my family and my business.
 In other words, I am trading in-person events for in-person time.

 Interested in hosting your own virtual event?
 Social27 has been enabling organizations across all industries and sizes to host their own engaging virtual events since 2010.